 Don’t let the terms “Buyer’s Market” or “Seller’s Market” be your guiding light when choosing to buy a home.
-Don’t wait for mortgage rates to go down either, because they’re still historically very low and are only going up as the economy gets its legs back.
 The time to buy a home depends on YOU.

 If you don’t have a household budget, start one now.
 You won’t know how much mortgage you can pay for until you evaluate your income vs expenses like revolving debt, utility expenses, food, gas, etc. After you’ve found out how much extra you have at the end of the month (and trimmed waste as much as possible), you’ll start to have an idea of how much per month you’ll be able to afford.